As-Raparigas-do-Codigo/ardc-website/README.md

 ```bash
 npm run build:deploy-ftp
 ```
+Which will
+- checkout to `dev` branch
+- update it (`git pull`)
-Which will create a new build inside `./build` and transfer the files via FTP to the ARDC server
+- create a new build inside `./build`
+- transfer the files via FTP to the ARDC server